jtl-scx/dev-guide/Guide/Channel-API.md

 # Listing Process

 In the SCX context, there is no concept of a product catalog.
-Only offer data is transmitted via the SCX interface, but this can contains detailed product data as well, if required by the Channel.
+Only offer data is transmitted via the SCX interface, but this can contain detailed product data as well, if required by the Channel.

 A Channel must provide descriptive Data to describe how an Offer Listing may look like on a connected Marketplace.